 1. Open 17.Q2 Work Log in a new tab.

 2. Make a copy in Google Docs or download it as a Microsoft Word file.

 3. Split your screen so that on one side you can see these Quest directions and on the other your Work log (see the tutorial in the vocabulary words section if needed).
 Example is shown below.

 4. In another tab, open one of the following to locate resources about your topic:

 - Michigan eLibrary Gale in Context: Opposing Viewpoints using your library card number, student ID, or password provided by your school

 - PBS Learning Media for Students

 6. Take two-three minutes to skim your articles.
-Look at the title, headings and illustrations to get the general idea.
+Look at the title, headings, and illustrations to get a general idea.

 7. Choose one that has an interesting idea or message to communicate, A group should share the main idea of each of the articles with each other.